 AKPA has recently received a retraction and public apology from RNZRSA, regarding a notice they released in August 2016.
 It is an important message for all in the karaoke industry, and especially venue owners/managers, in New Zealand and Australia.
-Click the following RSA Apology to view the statement on the RNZRSA website.
-Since the RNZRSA statement, we have also had corrective statements written and published by Hospitality NZ and Clubs NZ, CLICK HERE to view.
+Click the following RSA Apology to view the statement as it appeared on the RNZRSA website (prior to their website update).
+Since the RNZRSA statement, we have also had corrective statements published by Hospitality NZ and Clubs NZ, CLICK HERE to view.

 The court case between the Plaintiffs – Laser Direct 2011 Ltd., K & L Willis vs the Defendants – APRA (NZ) Ltd and AMCOS (NZ) Ltd has been discontinued with APRA AMCOS removing “karaoke” from their Casual Blanket Reproduction Licence.

 KARAOKE PUBLIC WARNING:

 1. Any person(s) / business that has been sold a licence from APRA / AMCOS / OneMusic to copy, replicate karaoke tracks (e.g. Casual Blanket Reproduction Licence), and believes they are legal to copy the karaoke tracks with this licence alone, they are not.
 Without permissions/licence from BOTH the writers/lyricists/publishers (APRA/AMCOS) AND the karaoke producers, copying of karaoke tracks contravenes the Copyright Act.